Is Trump a sociopath?

 And don’t let the sociopaths win :).

-However, it’s not far-fetched to think that Trump is a sociopath.
-He has rather clearly shown several signs of antisocial personality disorder.
+However, it’s not far-fetched to think that Trump is indeed a sociopath.
+He has shown several signs of antisocial personality disorder in more than one occasion.

 What can we do about it?